arun2728/data-science-portfolio/Mobile Price Classification/README.md

 ## Conclusion

-During the analysis the given problem of predicting the price range we found that the problem is a multiclass classiffication problem and the dataset given is balanced with respect different categories of target feature (price_range).
+During the analysis the given problem of predicting the price range we found that the problem is a multiclass classification problem and the dataset given is balanced with respect different categories of target feature (price_range).

 We built different classifier for the given problem like KNN, Naive Bayes, Random Forest but Gradient Boosting Classifier outperformed other classifiers with test accuracy of 91.8% and a f1-score of 0.917.